Vijay-Chawan/Vijay-Chawan/README.md

  Hello there, I am @Vijay-Chawan.

- Interested in black hole astrophysics and exoplanet research.
+ Interested in Black Hole astrophysics and Exoplanet research.
  Currently, a postgraduate student at the dept. of Physics and Astronomy at National Institute of Technology, Rourkela - India.
  Can contact me @vijaysingh7197@gmail.com